pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1017 Sagas Algorithm

+I didn't know that this problem has a name, many times at work we have this problem, a transaction goes wrong from a sub-transactions flow, and we get this problem, and we don't apply an undo to everything else.
+Wll I have a suggestion to make in my work, the use of Sagas.

 ##### Day 1016 Quorum and Microservices

 Well today I finished to read the document with a quorum implementation, and I learn some concepts about